HQSquantumsimulations/struqture/documentation/src/physical_types/mixed_systems/noisefree.md

 # NOTE: the above values used can also be symbolic.
 # Symbolic parameters can be very useful for a variety of reasons, as detailed in the introduction.
-# In order to set a symbolic parameter, we can pass either a string or use the `qoqo_calculator_pyo3` package:
-from qoqo_calculator_pyo3 import CalculatorFloat

 hamiltonian.add_operator_product("S0X:Bc0a0:Fc0a0", "parameter")
-hamiltonian.add_operator_product("S0X:Bc0a0:Fc0a0", CalculatorFloat("parameter"))
 ```